top of page

 • Should I drive home afterwards?

 Absolutely not!
 You will be tired from completing The BIG SWIM and we strongly urge you not to drive that afternoon.
 Please, arrange to get a ride home or to your local accommodations with a family member or friend.
-This applies to everyone; swimmers, kayakers, and volunteers.

 • How do I get to The BIG SWIM event?